OrbisWeb3/sdk/README.md

 > [!IMPORTANT]
 > A complete migration guide will be provided together with other resources once this SDK reaches beta.

-We recognize the annoyance that is breaking backwards compatibility, however, in order to make the future of Orbis development simpler and leaner we had to do it.
+We recognize the annoyance of breaking backward compatibility, however, in order to make the future of Orbis development simpler and leaner we had to do it.

-Majority of functions are named the same, however, their signatures have changed.
+The majority of functions are named the same, however, their signatures have changed.

 > [!IMPORTANT]
 > Orbis TS SDK no longer provides errors as a response.